FraGit2023/multi_UGV_autonomous_exploration/README.md

 These segments are published as Path messages, which RViz visualizes as connected lines.
 However, the centroid node internally treats them as individual points, with no implied connectivity.

 👉 Watch on YouTube the Single-Robot system
-👉 Watch on YouTube the Mukti-Robot system
+👉 Watch on YouTube the Multi-Robot system

 ## 🔗 References
 - [TurtleBot3 Documentation](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/)